Skip to content

 bash

-honestjs new my-project # alias: honest, hnjs
+honestjs new my-project # aliases: honest, hnjs

 3. Start the Development Server